joejag/talk-mob_programming_and_lego/notes/parts/2_lego.md

 Create a blank front row

+# Glasgow interlude

+* We had been collecting the data for over four weeks when a board room request went out
+* They wanted the team to tackle two large projects.
+The last project had been a disaster that involved the team working the day after Christmas to tidy things up.
+* The tech lead of the project said nothing.
+He walked up to a whiteboard, picked up a pen and wrote a number on the board.

+# 23.2%

+* If I say something will take 12 weeks.
+It means you'll get it this time next year.
+* There was a stunned silence.
+Never had the directors been given such insight into the system of work.
+* Next they came running down to the work area to see the Lego.
+They had the most serious conversation ever about lego bricks.

+# The stats April

+* They asked: How do we get the Orange away?
+We said it was reports.
+They found a way themselves to collate their reports without asking us
+* They asked: How do we get the red down?
+We asked for a tester, as it is complex to handle this code.
+Also we asked for better access to folk who want things since we weren't getting the code right and revisiting work.
+* We asked for four weeks time to get some major legacy parts solved and make it easier to handle some of the ad-hoc requests.

+# The stats November

+* Half a year later and the team spent most of their time on planned work.
+I reckon this is about average for a team.
+* The failure rate was massively cut by the tester and improving the way we picked up work.
+We added more stakeholder demos to make sure we got things right before they hit production.
+* Ad-hoc came down as we introduced a rule saying we were interruptible in two time blocks of 30 minutes during the day.

+* But yes.
+We managed to improve this team two fold.
+It wasn't by adopting the latest trendy framework.
+It was by concentrating on improving collaboration by working as a team.

 # Would this work

+* Please note.
+Our team was in a safe context.
+I could understand if some people didn't want their work tracked
 * Why isn’t it just as effective to store this info in a spreadsheet online?
 * Would you use the same or different categories?